lloydroc/lloydroc.github.io/content/post/java/multicore.md

 Time Taken single core: PT15.523523S
 ```

 The multicore code is around twice as fast as the single core.
 Why not 8x since we have 8 cores?
 That's a tougher question.
-We need to go back and analyze hits the disk, total memory used as well as set-up and tear down time for the executor.
+We need to go back and analyze hits to the disk drive, total memory used, as well as, set-up and tear down time for the executor.

 [Here](https://youtu.be/juahfpQQgIc) is a video where I go through all the code and give a more detailed explanation.